b-pardi/pyQCM/README.md

 ### CHANGE LOG
+6/20
+- moved file format options to plot customization window
+- moved x time scale option to plot customization window
+- updated json file for option storage to account for the above changes
+- x time scale and file format are now saved options that don't need to be selected every execution of the software
+- replaced all references of input.x_timescale and input.fig_format with the appropriate attributes in the plot customs dictionary

+- added plot preference to input how many points to plot (default 1 which is every point)
+    - i.e. if the data is too crowded, input can determine to plot every 5th point
+- updated json file for the above plot preference addition
+- updated all plotting in analyze.py to plot points based on the index (except interactive plot)

+- removed prompts and selections that followed selecting calibration values
+- added calibration data file selection button to col 1 (calibrationValsFrame)
+- added warning label regarding needing calibration data for modeling with qsense data
+- when formatting file with qsense, now adds calibration values from user spec'd calibration file to the data df

+- moved range selection of interactive plot to column 4 out of modeling window
+    - put modeling button below the int plot options frame
+- multiaxis changed to filled circles and empty circles
+- updated y axis label for avgs method of finding Sauerbrey mass to indicate that it is the mass of each overtone
+- changed run avg of... to plot avg of in modeling window
+- updated temp v time y label, Temperature, t(italic) (degreeC)
+- fixed bug that first submission would look for int plot overtone even if int plot checkbox was deselected

+6/16
+- changed avgs plots in modeling to go to modeling folder, removed equation folder

 6/15
 - remove saving of Sauerbrey stats/ranges, alt method of sauerbrey will also use rf_stats and multiply C to avg rf of each overtone
 - removed C from range statistics, opting for it to be done only in modeling.py